rubypinkromance/rubypinkromance.com/src/shorts/series/karas-experiences/karas-punishment.md

 Kara rocked back on her heels, gasping for breath and wiping her lover’s juices from her chin.
 Victoria had curled tightly into a ball, shivering as the final waves of pleasure rolled over her.
 After a minute, she relaxed, then stretched wide and sat up.

-“Alright, puppy,” she chucked, seeing Kara’s triumphant expression.
+“Alright, puppy,” she chuckled, seeing Kara’s triumphant expression.
 “That was nicely done.
 Because you worked so hard to please me, I’m feeling generous.”
 She tapped a finger on her lower lip, thinking.
 “I’m only going to spank you fifteen times, instead of thirty.”

 “What?
 A spanking?”